york-wei/TeachAssist-for-YRDSB/README.md

 This app is not associated with the TeachAssist Foundation or YRDSB.
 For student use only.

+This app was also written in UIKit for devices using iOS 12 and under.
+See the repository [here](https://github.com/york-wei/TeachAssist-for-YRDSB-OLD).

 # Download
 Available for download on the [iOS App Store](https://apps.apple.com/ca/app/teachassist-for-yrdsb/id1479482556).